Polaris Music Prize: Music releases

-Polaris collaboration sessions
+Collaboration sessions

-Polaris, the Banff Centre and Scion Sessions teamed up for a collaborative residency project featuring past shortlisted artists Shad and Holy Fuck.
-The result was the Scion Sessions-sponsored Holy Shad "Legend of Cy Borg Parts I and II" seven-inch single as well as a documentary video produced by AUX TV.
+Polaris, the Banff Centre and Scion Sessions teamed up for a collaborative residency project with past shortlisted artists Shad and Holy Fuck.
+The result was the Scion Sessions-sponsored Holy Shad "Legend of Cy Borg Parts I and II" seven-inch single and a documentary video produced by AUX TV.

-In 2017, Buffy Sainte-Marie and Tanya Tagaq collaborated on the single "You Got to Run (Spirit of the Wind)".
-A remix of the song by A Tribe Called Red was commissioned for the seven-inch release.
-The song was subsequently included on Sainte-Marie's album Medicine Songs.

-In 2019, The Weather Station and Jennifer Castle came together to record a two-song split-single.
-The Weather Station's song was "I Tried To Wear The World (featuring Jennifer Castle)" and Castle's was "Midas Touch (featuring The Weather Station)."
+In 2017, Buffy Sainte-Marie and Tanya Tagaq collaborated on "You Got to Run (Spirit of the Wind)".
+Two Years later, the Weather Station and Jennifer Castle recorded a two-song split single.
+The Weather Station's song was "I Tried To Wear The World (featuring Jennifer Castle)", and Castle's was "Midas Touch (featuring The Weather Station)."